 You can learn more about our organization, our impact, and our values at www.uwsemn.org

-- This role is managed by the VP of Resource Development.
-United Way’s Resource Development team has five employees, but this position collaborates across all departments
+• This role is managed by the VP of Administration.
+United Way’s Administration team has three employees, but this position collaborates across all departments.

 PRIMARY RESPONSIBILITIES AND EXPECTATIONS